Handy zipper pouch for all sorts. As a change purse, key ring, cards wallet or a stash pouch

 Place the zipper in the position as on the picture, faces together, align with the top (narrow) edge of the denim.
 Make sure you have some end hanging on your right, but if your zipper is longer than mine, you can have both ends hanging.

-Flip over to have the zipper infront of you and stitch the other half of the zipper in place.
-Make sure the sides are level.
+Flip over to have the zipper in front of you and stitch the other half of the zipper in place.
+Make sure the sides of the pouch are level.

 Repeat the top-stitching as for the first half of the zipper.